 A 1937 letter of his read: “A mint julep is not a product of a formula.
 It is a ceremony and must be performed by a gentleman possessing a true sense of the artistic, a deep reverence for the ingredients and a proper appreciation of the occasion.
 It is a rite that must not be entrusted to a novice, a statistician nor a Yankee.
 It is a heritage of the Old South, an emblem of hospitality, and a vehicle in which noble minds can travel together upon the flower-strewn paths of a happy and congenial thought.”

 No history of the Mint Julep would be complete without mentioning the Kentucky Derby.
 The drink was reportedly served at the opening of Churchill Downs in 1875 due to the convenient proximity of some wild mint, but it would be more than sixty years before it was declared the official drink of the races.
 The first official Kentucky Derby Mint Juleps were sold at the Downs in 1938 for 75 cents a pop, and their collectible cups have been a tradition ever since.

 The Mint Julep will probably always be a divisive drink, forever dismissed by carpetbagging bourbon purists and people who just aren’t all that interested in horse racing.
-But there’s no denying that it has just as impressive a history as its classic cocktail cousins, and will always hold a special—if controversial—place in the pantheon of mixology.
+But there’s no denying that its history is just as interesting as its classic cocktail cousins, and it will always hold a special place in the pantheon of mixology.
 All we know is that on a hot, humid Kentucky summer’s day, there’s nothing quite as refreshing as a cold pewter cup packed full of ice, mint, and whiskey.